realmccoyluke/esp32SpotifyDisplay/README.md

 ## The Base code from which this project was spawn from https://github.com/alejandrosnz/ESP-Spotify-OLED

-## A more deskthing and complex version of this project can be found here
+## A more car thing-like and useful version of this project can be found here
 - https://github.com/realmccoyluke/esp32DeskDisplay

 ## Installation